 - The idea must be innovative.

-- The idea must address the needs of a particular population, especially one not generally affected by the normal methodologies.
+- The idea must address the needs of a particular population and meet the eligibility requirements of the grant agency.

-- There must be a plan for the sustainability of the activity once the funding period is completed.
+- There must be a plan for the sustainability of the project once the funding period is completed.

-- The grant proposal or application must address the grant guidelines.
+- The grant proposal or application must address the grant guidelines and priorities.

 MC Grants in the News